-Over time, election cakes shrunk in size.
-By 1820, the large election cake was considered old-fashioned.
+Over time, the cakes shrunk in size.
+By 1820, people considered the large election cake old-fashioned.

 Hartford Election Cake

-Election cakes became associated with Hartford, Conn., and are sometimes called Hartford election cakes or Hartford cakes.
+The cakes got linked with Hartford, Conn., and are sometimes called Hartford election cakes or Hartford cakes.

 The Connecticut Colony paid roughly £3 for the first documented election cake in Hartford in 1771.